tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 in
 ```

 What column a token appears at is quite important.
-Another bit of information that's
-quite important is whether or not a token is at the start of a given line or not.
+Whether or not a token is at the start of a line also matters.
-What we want is to annotate our tokens with this position information.
+We'll need to annotate our tokens with this position information.

 So, in `Lexer.hs`, let's create some types to represent this information: